Provinces of Chad

+Until 2025, the leaders of the provinces of Chad were known as governors.
+They are now called delegates general of the government.

-Current regions
+Current provinces

-This is a list of the regions of Chad since 2012, with official population figures from the 2009 census, and estimated population figures for 2020.
+This is a list of the provinces of Chad (called regions before 2018), with official population figures from the 2009 census, and estimated population figures for mid 2023.

 History

 From independence in 1960 until 1999 it was divided into 14 préfectures.
 These were replaced in 1999 by 28 départements.
 The country was reorganized again in 2002 to produce 18 régions.
 In 2008, a further four régions were created, increasing the number to 22.
-Ennedi Region was split into Ennedi-Est and Ennedi-Ouest in 2012, producing the current 23 regions.
+Ennedi Region was split into Ennedi-Est and Ennedi-Ouest in 2012, producing 23 regions.